KillingSpark/HowLogindWorks/Readme.md

 X11 and wayland need to access devices.
 To mouse/keyboard/touch/... for input and to screens for output.
 Traditionally the X11 server needed to get access to them by being root and then drop privileges.
 This is obviously a bad choice since we are starting a session for a user.
 And that user better not get root access!

-In comes logind providing the possibility to start the session completely as the dedicated used and not rely on that process to properly drop privileges.
+In comes logind providing the possibility to start the session completely as the dedicated user and not rely on that process to properly drop privileges.
 This is possible by logind playing device-broker.
 There is a nice article with good graphics here: [\[3\]](https://dvdhrm.wordpress.com/2013/08/25/sane-session-switching/).

 The summary is: